 Both pieces consist of Calligraphy presented in a series of concentric circles, kept to simple colour palettes of 5-6 colours.
 The measurements and spacing in the works is perfectly uniform and creates a really absorbing effect when viewed.
 Both of the pieces have been created as a touching tribute in order to mark the one year anniversary of the abduction and subsequent disappearance of 43 students from the Ayotzinapa teacher’s college in the Mexican state of Guerrero, which was last week.
-Both of these works were created with support from Global Street Art as part of their ongoing Walls Project.

 Said Dokins first work, placed up in Camden Town.

 Said Dokins second work entitled ‘Alive’, placed up in Hanbury Street, just off of Brick Lane.